michelin/kafkactl/README.md

   -v, --verbose        Enable the verbose mode.
   -V, --version=<version>
                        Version to delete.
 Only with schema resource and name parameter.
-      --execute        This option is mandatory to delete resources with wildcard
+      --execute        This option is mandatory to delete resources with wildcard.
 ```

 Example(s):